bniladridas/beta-ai-editor/README.md

 - **Intelligent Suggestions**: Receive real-time code suggestions to enhance productivity.
 - **Code Generation**: Generate code snippets based on your descriptions.
 - **Improved Workflow**: Streamline your coding process with AI-powered tools.

+### Troubleshooting
+If you encounter the error "Failed to generate code", please check:

+1. Your Gemini API key is correctly set in the `.env` file
+2. You have an active internet connection
+3. The Gemini API service is available
+4. You're using a supported model (the app now uses 'gemini-1.5-pro')

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.